Some isolation and stability results for Einstein manifolds: Introduction and main results

 then $(M,g)$ is isometric to $\mathbb{S}^4$, $\erre\mathbb{P}^4$ or $\mathbb{CP}^2$ with their standard metric.
 The result is sharp, since equality is achieved by $\mathbb{CP}^2$ endowed with the Fubini-Study metric.
 We point out that the optimal result was proven by Gursky and LeBrun (\cite{Gursky200,GurskyLeBrun}) exploiting the peculiarity of dimension $4$ and making use of a modified Yamabe invariant: they proved that given $(M^4,g)$ an Einstein manifold with positive Yamabe invariant and $\abs{\weyl}\neq0$,

 and equality holds if and only if $\nabla \weyl^+=0$ (note that the same result holds if we replace $\weyl^+$ with $\weyl^-$).
 Moreover both $\mathbb{CP}^2$ with the standard orientation and the Fubini-Study metric and $\mathbb{S}^2\times\mathbb{S}^2$ with the product metric realize the equality.
-More precisely, by Cartan's classification of irreduccible symmetric spaces (\cite{cartan1,cartan2}) equality is obtained only by these two spaces, up to quotients.
-In \cite{BCDM}, optimal pinching results for closed $n$-dimensional Einstein manifolds with positive Yamabe invariant were obtained adapting the technique due to Gursky and LeBrun. \\ It seems thus natural to ask whether it is possible to find classification results also in the non-compact case.
+More precisely, by Cartan's classification of irreducible symmetric spaces (\cite{cartan1,cartan2}) equality is obtained only by these two spaces, up to quotients.
+In \cite{BCDM}, optimal pinching results for compact $n$-dimensional Einstein manifolds with positive Yamabe invariant were obtained adapting the technique due to Gursky and LeBrun. \\ It seems thus natural to ask whether it is possible to find classification results also in the non-compact case.
 In particular, one of the aims of this article is to provide isolation results for the Weyl functional on some specific classes of non-compact Einstein manifolds, more precisely: Ricci-flat \emph{asymptotically locally Euclidean} (ALE) manifolds.

-In particular we are able to prove the following result: \begin{theorem} Let $(M,g)$ be a Ricci-flat ALE manifold of dimension $n\geq4$.
+Before we state the first theorem, let us remark that every odd-dimensional Ricci-flat ALE manifold is flat.
+This is because in that case, the fundamental group at infinity is trivial and flatness follows from the Bishop-Gromov volume comparison theorem.
+Our first result is as follows: \begin{theorem} Let $(M,g)$ be a Ricci-flat ALE manifold.
 Then, either $(M,g)$ is flat or,